 A 45-Day Public Comment Period for the draft 2021 PHA Annual Plan and updates to the 2020-2024 Five-year Plan commence on Friday, October 16, 2020 and conclude on Monday, November 30, 2020.
-Three Public Hearings to be held: November 10, 2020 at 10:00AM (via teleconference); Friday, November 13, 2020 at 12:00 PM (via teleconference) to receive public input for the draft 2021 Annual Plan and updates to the 2020-2024 Five Year Plan.
-The final draft will be presented to the HACA Board of Commissioners for approval at the December 17, 2020 Board of Commissioners meeting.
+Three Public Hearings to be held: November 10, 2020 at 10:00AM (via teleconference); Friday, November 13, 2020 at 12:00 PM (via teleconference); and Tuesday, November 24, 2020, at 5:30PM (via teleconference) to receive public input for the draft 2021 Annual Plan and updates to the 2020-2024 Five Year Plan.
+The final draft was presented to the HACA Board of Commissioners and approved at the December 17, 2020 Board of Commissioners meeting.
+Purpose.
+The 5-Year and Annual PHA Plans provide a ready source for interested parties to locate basic PHA policies, rules, and requirements concerning the PHA's operations, programs, and services, and informs HUD, families served by the PHA, and members of the public of the PHA's mission, goals and objectives for serving the needs of low-income, terry low-income, and extremely low-income families